 - Brabham BT21B (Gerry Wilkins): New to Frank Lythgoe Racing for Dave Berry (Colwyn Bay) to race in British F3 in 1968.
 To Alan Rollinson for 1969 and won six races at the start of the British F3 season.
 Sold to Norman Foulds (Fleetwood, Lancashire) in June 1969 and used in British F3 for the rest of that season.
 With dealer Bobby Howlings (Congleton, Cheshire) in early 1970, then used briefly by Nick Cook in early 1971 before his new BT35 was ready.
 Next seen in early 1972 when Spencer Elton (Westbury, Wiltshire) had fitted one of his Vegantune twin cam engines and ran the car in hillclimbs.
 Sold by Spencer to Gerry Wilkins (Bath, Somerset) for hillclimbs in 1973 and 1974.
 It returned to Spencer and was advertised by him in 1976 and then reappeared with Les Stone (Basingstoke, Hampshire) at Harewood in July 1976.
 Used by Stone in sprints and hillclimbs from 1977 to 1980.
 By 1987, the car was with Simon Harratt (Blandford, Dorset) who raced it at Gurston Down that year, and also in 1991.
 The car was raced by Simon, his wife Jane, and later daughter Melissa, in speed events for many years, for much of that time Simon being BARC SW chairman and Jane being competition secretary.
 After Simon died in 2016, the car was sold to Grant Cratchley (Cheltenham, Gloucestershire).

 - Brabham BT30 (Tony Street): Tony Street (Wellesbourne, Warwickshire) raced a Brabham BT30 in sprints and hillclimbs in 1973.
 The origins of the car are currently unknown but Malcolm Orme recalls that the car he and Bob Penzer used in speed events between 1976 and 1978 had previously been driven by Street.
-Penzer had bought the car from John Hinley (Knowle, Warwickshire) and later sold it back to Hinley in a deal on the Lola T332C that Penzer drove in 1979.
-This would be the BT30 that John Hinley ran at Curborough in 1974 and advertised in May 1974 with a 1930cc BDA.
+Penzer had bought the car from John Hinley (Knowle, Warwickshire) so this would be the BT30 that John Hinley ran at Curborough in 1974 and advertised in May 1974 with a 1930cc BDA.
 It is also likely that this was the 2-litre "BT30/35" used at Curborough in June 1975 by Tony Sofiano (Harborne, Birmingham) and John Parsons, managers of The Elbow Room nightclub in Aston.
 Parsons advertised this car with a 1920cc BDG and mentioning BT35 fuel tanks in October 1975.
 The last known appearance of this car was when driven by Bob Penzer in a sprint at Oulton Park in April 1978.
-Nothing more known but note that this car neatly fits the gap in the history of BT30/26 and also spent its life in the same county in which BT30/26 reappears.
+Penzer later sold the Brabham back to Hinley in a deal on the Lola T332C that Penzer drove in 1979.
+Subsequent history unknown.

 - Brabham BT21C (Nigel Pow): New to Malcolm Eaves (Solihull, Warwickshire) and fitted with a 3.5-litre Buick V8 engine for hillclimbing.
 It made its competition debut at Curborough on 4 October 1970, its only previous outing having been a shakedown at Silverstone.
 Eaves qualified the car regularly for the Top Ten in British championship hill climbs in 1971.
 To Peter Boshier-Jones (Cardiff) for 1972 and again often made the Top Ten in 1972 and 1973.
 To Nigel Pow (Bristol) and kept the Buick engine for 1974, qualifying for the Top Ten on several occasions.
 Pow reappeared with the car in 1976, when it had been fitted with a 4.2-litre four-cam Indianapolis Repco V8 running on neat methanol.
 The bodywork had also been updated and it was described as a BT21/23C.
 The car was not a great success in this configuration.
 Sold by Pow to John Harper in 1979 and sold by him to Australian Clive Osborne in 1981 and then sold to Les Wright in 1987.
 Wright located Malcolm Eaves who still had the detailed photographs from when the car was first built, allowing Wright to return it to original specification by 2003.
 The quad-cam Repco V8 was sold to be fitted to a Matich sports car.
 Les Wright raced the BT21C-Buick regularly in Australian historic racing from 2003 onwards.